-NOW THEREFORE BE IT FURTHER ORDAINED THAT, the restrictions and prohibitions enacted in the April 3, 2020, Second Amendment to Declaration of State of Emergency in Durham County, remain in full force and effect, and are incorporated herein, except to the extent they are repealed or amended as set forth below:
+NOW THEREFORE BE IT FURTHER ORDAINED THAT, the restrictions and prohibitions enacted in the previous Second and Third Amendments to Declaration of State of Emergency in Durham County, remain in full force and effect, and are incorporated herein, except to the extent they are repealed or amended as set forth below:

 Section 1.
-The emergency area for the original Declaration of State of Emergency, and its subsequent Amendments, to include this one are the geographic limits of Durham County, and at the request of the Mayor, within the corporate limits of the City of Durham as well.
+The emergency area for the original Declaration of State of Emergency, and its subsequent Amendments, to include this one, are the geographic limits of Durham County, and at the request of the Mayor, within the corporate limits of the City of Durham as well.
 It does not apply within the corporate limits of other municipalities in Durham County unless those municipalities have either requested or consented to have this Order apply within their jurisdiction.

 Section 2.
-Section 2.D of the Second Amendment to Declaration of State of Emergency in Durham County is amended to read as follows:
+Section 2.D of the Second Amendment to Declaration of State of Emergency in Durham County, as previously amended in the Third Amendment, which amendment is hereby repealed, is amended to read as follows:

 - D. SOCIAL DISTANCING AND SANITATION REQUIREMENTS.
 Any person who needs to leave their place of residence, and all businesses permitted to remain open, shall at all times reasonably comply with the following practices and require compliance by their employees, patrons, and visitors.
 For purposes of this Order, social distancing and sanitation practices shall include: - 1.
-To the extent possible, the performance of temperature checks by employers of their employees when they report to work, and a mandate that any employee with a temperature above 100.4 degrees Fahrenheit must be sent home;

-The following requirements must be complied with:
+Employers shall conduct basic health screenings at the beginning of every employee's shift, which shall include: - a.
+Discussion about any shortness of breath, coughing, or sore throat; - b.
+Employers are strongly encouraged, to the extent they are able, to also take the temperature of each employee.

+If an employee is exhibiting any of the above listed symptoms or has a temperature above 100.4 degrees, the employer should provide the employee with a face mask (if the employee does not already have one), and require them to leave the workplace.
+Any employee with COVID-19 symptoms should be encouraged to call their primary care provider or the local health department.
-2. Maintaining at least six-foot social distancing from other individuals.
-For businesses this includes controlling entry to their premises and regulating patron conduct and spacing within the premises and at point of sale;

-3. Washing hands with soap and water (especially if hands are soiled) for at least twenty seconds as frequently as possible or using hand sanitizer.
-For businesses this includes providing a means for patrons and staff to sanitize themselves and prevent cross-contamination;

-4. Covering coughs or sneezes (into the sleeve, elbow or tissue, not hands);

-5. Regularly cleaning high-touch surfaces.
-For businesses this includes a process and routine for sanitizing frequently handled surfaces such as door handles and push plates or countertops;

-6. Not permitting the sharing of tools, instruments, or other devices, in work spaces and recreational activities unless they have been cleaned in between users.
-For businesses this includes a process and routine for sanitizing frequently handled surfaces such as carts, gas pump handles, and point of purchase devices;

-7. Businesses providing services in a residential setting shall have their employees wear a mask covering the mouth and nose;

-8. Businesses must not provide complimentary food or drink on their premises; and

-9. Not shaking hands.

-10. Wearing of Face Coverings
+- 2. Maintaining at least six-foot social distancing from other individuals.
+For businesses this includes controlling entry to their premises and regulating patron conduct and spacing within the premises and at point of sale; - 3.
+Washing hands with soap and water (especially if hands are soiled) for at least twenty seconds as frequently as possible or using hand sanitizer.
+For businesses this includes providing a means for patrons and staff to sanitize themselves and prevent cross-contamination; - 4.
+Covering coughs or sneezes (into the sleeve, elbow or tissue, not hands); - 5.
+Regularly cleaning high-touch surfaces.
+For businesses this includes a process and routine for sanitizing frequently handled surfaces such as door handles and push plates or countertops; - 6.
+Not permitting the sharing of tools, instruments, or other devices, in work spaces and recreational activities unless they have been cleaned in between users.
+For businesses this includes a process and routine for sanitizing frequently handled surfaces such as carts, gas pump handles, and point of purchase devices; - 7.
+Businesses providing services in a residential setting shall have their employees wear a mask covering the mouth and nose: - 8.
+Businesses must not provide complimentary food or drink on their premises; and - 9.
+Not shaking hands. - 10.
+Wearing of Face Coverings